GarmanGroup/RABDAM/README.md

 ___

 #### Data requirements
 RABDAM can be run on any standard format PDB file of a single model of your MX structure of interest (specifically, it requires the CRYST1 line from the header information, as well as the ATOM / HETATM records).
 Note however that because *B*<sub>Damage</sub> is a per-atom metric, it should only be calculated for structures for which *B*<sub>factor</sub> values have been refined per-atom.
+Furthermore, owing to the correlation between *B*<sub>factor</sub> and occupancy, the only main-chain (*i.e.* non-ligand) atoms subject to occupancy refinement should be those in alternate conformers (whose occupancy should sum to 1).

 ____